MSingerLab/Blood_Tumor_Code/README.txt

-Blood_Tumor_Code is the GitHub repository that holds the code for the paper published at the Journal of Experimental Medicine, titled "Single-cell analyses identify circulating anti-tumor CD8 T cells and markers for their enrichment."
+Blood_Tumor_Code is the GitHub repository that holds the code for the paper published at the Journal of Experimental Medicine:
+"Single-cell analyses identify circulating anti-tumor CD8 T cells and markers for their enrichment."

 Find the paper here!
 https://doi.org/10.1084/jem.20200920